mayolatoye/Interactive-Lab-Hub/Lab 4/README.md

 **What It Acts Like**

-Here are a series of final demo video clips on the final product, _izit_ - The Ripe Food Checker.
+Here are a series of final demo video clips on the final product, _Izit version 3.0_ - The Ripe Food Checker.

-***
 **Izit v3 Full Demo**

 [![izit full demo](izit_logo.jpg)](https://youtu.be/qSDhD79xmJw)